jereyes4/Wahl_Chains/Utilities/README.raw.md

   This option is useful when dealing with highly singular multiple sections.
 For example if a curve $C$ is sextuple section, then $C.K_Y = -6$, but if it is too singular, perhaps it is not immediate knowing $C^2$.

-## Adding Curves
+## Adding and Modifying Curves

 There are three ways of adding curves.
 Either as complete fibers, as sections (which in practice can work with any kind of curves, not only sections) and as exceptional curves (or named points).
 A block of fibers is declared with `Fibers:`.
 A block of sections is declared with `Sections(n):`, where `n` is a parameter whose meaning is given by the option `Sections_Input`.
 A block of exceptional curves is declared with `Name:` or `Merge:`.
+Additionally, there are two blocks for modifying some information about fibers and curves: `MakeFibers:` and `ForgetExceptionals:`.
 A block ends when another block is declared, or when reaching the end of file.
 After declaring the first block, it will be impossible to declare further options.
 Indentation makes no difference, it is just useful to make it more readable.
 Each curve must be declared with a name, and each name must be unique.

 - `Fiber` block: Within a `Fiber` block, fibers are declared.
 Each fiber declaration consists of two lines.
 Empty lines or comments are ignored, but the two lines of a fiber declaration **must** be contiguous, that is, no empty lines or comments may appear in between.